We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 But don’t take word of mouth as the only measure of reputation.
 Consider also how the company presents its products and the results you can expect.

-Statements of potency are meaningless without reputable third-party testing results.
+Statements of potency and purity are meaningless without reputable third-party testing results.

 Brands that take the time and effort to have third-party testing completed will likely be eager to share those results with you both online and in stores.
 If they don’t, consider that a red flag.

-Carrier oils like grapeseed oil, coconut oil, and MCT oil are frequently used to house CBD or hemp extracts for easier use.
+Carrier oils are frequently used to house CBD or hemp extracts for easier use.
 These oils can stabilize the cannabinoid and preserve it for longer-term storage.
+They include:

 But as mildly flavored as these oils are, they often do have a taste.
-Consider how a tincture tastes if you plan to take it plain.
+Hemp itself has a kind of earthy flavor.
+If that’s off-putting to you, you may want to buy a flavored oil.

 In addition, some CBD products like gummies are made with added ingredients for flavor and color.
-Extracts and oils may also be added for additional flavor.
 Sweeteners are often added, too.

 Sweeping claims may be too good to be true